Maynard Youth Soccer

 -

-If the coach hands you a roster without numbers, politely hand it back and request the coach add the numbers
+If the coach hands you a roster without player numbers, politely hand it back and request the coach add the player numbers and go check in the other team

 -